David-Duefrene/FSMP-Demo/README.md

-# Deno Project for Job Application
+# Demo Project for Job Application

 This is a Demo project for a job application.
 It is a simple web application that allows users to create and manage their own notes.
 Application Task: